King's Highway 2 - Images

 Photographer: Dan Garnell.
 Photo taken: July 2007.

 City of Toronto Butterfly gantry at the ramp to the DVP from the Gardiner.
 Notice the painted arrows denoting the exiting lanes.
-These would not be painted on an MTO maintained portion of freeway.

 Photographer: Dan Garnell.
 Photo taken: July 2007.